 Also, people enjoy drinking beer because the alcohol in it gets them tipsy!
 But people made fun of anyone who drank so much that he or she got really drunk.

 Sometime around 800 AD, people in the Carolingian Empire figured out that if you added hops (another kind of plant) to beer, you could make it keep longer.
 Mostly people didn’t do this at first, because it made the beer taste bitter (the way beer tastes today) instead of sweet and fruity.
 Most people didn’t like beer with hops in it.
-But by the 1200s AD most people in Germany drank beer made with hops, and by the late 1400s some people in England drank beer made with hops too.
+But they gradually got to like it.
+By the 1200s AD most people in Germany drank beer made with hops, and by the late 1400s some people in England drank beer made with hops too.

 Learn by doing: mix flour and water and yeast, and let it sit on the counter.
 What happens?

 More about wine

 Bibliography and further reading about the history of beer: